Live 8 concert, London: Television

 In the United Kingdom, the BBC provided full television coverage, starting on BBC Two from 13:00 and continuing from 18:15 on BBC One, right up to the end of the concert at 00:00.
 The advertised changeover time was 16:15, disappointing many who had set video recorders accordingly.
 The coverage was presented by Jonathan Ross, Fearne Cotton, Jo Whiley and Graham Norton.
 350 complaints were made to the BBC about swearing before the 21:00 watershed.
-The BBC apologised, however a spokesman said:
+The BBC apologised.

-This is nothing, really.
-If EastEnders starts five minutes late we get close to 500 complaints.

 In Ireland, the concert was broadcast on RTÉ Two, whose coverage ran from 14:00 to 00:00 (except 17:00 to 18:00, when the coverage switched to RTÉ One).
 The coverage was presented by Dave Fanning and Laura Woods.

 In the United States, MTV and VH1 provided intermittent and incomplete live and taped coverage, frequently breaking away mid-song for commercials or commentary by their VJs.
 This decision drew criticism from numerous viewers who viewed the commentary as being frivolous or inane and would have preferred to see the music acts themselves.
 However, AOL provided a full webcast of the entire show.

 After the criticism from viewers, both VH1 and MTV showed highlights of the Live 8 concerts on 9 July 2005 for 5 hours each without commercial interruption.

 In Australia, the concert was broadcast on FOX8 (live) and the Nine Network (highlights).